 - 7 nights hotel

-Resort Fees additional and vary depending on resorts
+Resort fees & cleaning fees additional and vary depending on resorts

 The city of Kailua-Kona, or simply called Kona, is a seaside town located at the bottom of the Hualalai Volcano.
 In ancient times, this area was considered the premier place to live due to the excellent weather and good water.
 The Hawaiian royalty called this place home, and later missionaries built churches and residences turning the tiny fishing village into a small seaport.